oordenesg/how_to_analytics_test/README.md

 **pETA (Predicted Estimated Time of Arrival)** = The expected time of arrival of that package **aETA (Average actual estimated time of arrival)** = The actual value of the time of arrival of the car.

+## Work Flow for the Customers ##

+Why some customers do not see any car?
+There are some reasons:
+- They are in hour in which not much is happening
+- All cars are moving passengers.
+For example, during the rush hour or late at weekends
+- Just bad luck.
+Customers can check back later
+- Maybe the app is not available in that city.

+What happend when I see a car?

+When we see that there are available cars, we can request one of them.
+That request is called as a **Dispatch**.

+## Surge Pricing ##

+These apps' use "surge pricing" algorithms to equilibrate the supply and demand when there are more riders than driver partners.
+The algorithm assigns a simple "multiplier" that multiplies the standard fare in oder to derive the "surge" fare.
+This increment is presented to riders in the app and riders must acknowledge the higher price before a request.

+Why Surge Pricing?

+This is the best way to incentivize drivers to work certain hours.
+This technique help the app to increase the number of driver partners in the area.
+Thi is also beneficial for riders in the area since more of them are able to use the service.